 Mrs Beale is the Deputy Head of Inclusion and Deputy Designated Safeguarding Lead.

 Miss Rouse is the SENDCo and Deputy Designated Safeguarding Lead.

 Mrs Motton is a Wellbeing coach who runs nurture groups and social skills.

-Mrs Dunsdon is a Wellbeing coach who runs Lego Therapy and one to one mentoring.
+Mrs Tebble is a wellbeing coach who runs lego groups and one to one mentoring.